 Lamb Weston also has a consumer business (including a small segment that manufactures frozen vegetables), while serving restaurants of all sizes.
 Health concerns might seem a long-term headwind against the business, but growth has been steady for years, and margins continue to improve.

 LW is targeting international markets for growth, as French fries have much more limited penetration, while international audiences generally are intrigued by Americanized products.

-Despite growth and leading market share, LW stock isn’t particularly cheap, trading at about 23 times next year’s earnings.
+Despite growth and leading market share, LW stock looks a lot cheaper than it has in awhile, trading at about 17 times next year’s earnings.
 The company did pick up a fair amount of debt in the CAG spinoff.
 But it’s paying that debt down, which should lower interest expense and boost cash flow going forward.